Institutional Base Salary (IBS) for Externally Funded Projects

 - IBS shall not be increased/decreased as a result of replacing institutional salary funds with grant funds.

-- For employees in positions outlined below, the following additional rules apply when calculating IBS:
+- For employees in positions outlined below, the following additional rules apply when

 - Administrative Positions